-- 2.11 It is clear from Table 2.2 that under the Housing Delivery Test, West Berkshire is only required to apply the 5% buffer to the LHN. - 2.12 Table 2.3 below shows how the buffer has been applied to arrive at the housing requirement for the five year period.
+2.12 It is clear from Table 2.2 that under the HDT, West Berkshire is only required to apply the 5% buffer to the LHN.

+2.13 Table 2.3 below shows how the buffer has been applied to arrive at the housing requirement for the five year period.
+The calculation against the Core Strategy requirement includes a shortfall of 310 units.
+Net completions, excluding units in communal accommodation, were 617 in 2020/21 bringing total completions in the plan period to 7,565 against a target of 7,875.